pvpscript/mpv-video-splice/README.md

 `keep-open=no` in the current config file.

 ## Usage
-In the video screen, press `Ctrl + T` to grab the first timestamp and then press `Ctrl + T` again to get the second timestamp.
+In the video screen, press `Alt + T` to grab the first timestamp and then press `Alt + T` again to get the second timestamp.
 This process will generate a time range, which represents a video slice.
 Repeat this process to create more slices.

-To see all the slices made, press `Ctrl + P`.
+To see all the slices made, press `Alt + P`.
 All of the slices will appear in the terminal in order of creation, with their corresponding timestamps.

-To fire up ffmpeg, which will slice up the video and concatenate the slices together, press `Ctrl + C`.
+To fire up ffmpeg, which will slice up the video and concatenate the slices together, press `Alt + C`.
 It's important that there are at least one slice, otherwise no video will be created.

-**Note:** No cut will be made unless the user presses `Ctrl + C`.
+**Note:** No cut will be made unless the user presses `Alt + C`.
 Also, the original video file **won't** be affected by the cutting.

 ## Log Level
 Everytime a timestamp is grabbed, a text will appear on the screen showing the selected time.
-When `Ctrl + P` is pressed, besides showing the slices in the terminal, it will also show on the screen the total number of cuts (or slices) that were made.
+When `Alt + P` is pressed, besides showing the slices in the terminal, it will also show on the screen the total number of cuts (or slices) that were made.
 When the actual cutting and joining process begins, a message will be shown